 On February 12, 2021, the IASB issued Disclosure Initiative - Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2 Making Materiality Judgements).
 The amendments help companies provide useful accounting policy disclosures.
-The adoption of the new standard did not impact the financial statements of the Company.
+The amendment is effective for annual periods beginning on or after January 1, 2023.
+The adoption of the new standard did not impact the condensed interim consolidated financial statements of the Company.